 - Store an extra battery somewhere on or with the rifle.
 I like to put cheekpiece stock packs on all of my rifles and I store an extra battery there (for reasons from #1 above)

 - When trying to shoot accurately, turn the brightness down.
 When it’s too bright, it can sparkle and make it difficult to be precise.

 Moving the Scope on the Rifle

-Having your scope properly adjusted on your rifle isn’t really an “adjustment on your scope,” but it is VERY important and should be addressed before you are worried about making adjustments on your scope.
+Having your scope properly adjusted on your rifle isn’t really an “adjustment on your scope,” but it is VERY important and should be addressed while mounting your scope on your rifle and before you are worried about making adjustments on your scope.

 - The height of the scope

 - The rotational level of your scope

 If your scope isn’t the right height on your rifle, you’ll have to lift your head when you shoot.
 This problem is easy to identify.
 You should lay the full weight of your head on the cheekiest of your stock with your eyes closed.
 Once you’re comfortable, open your eyes and see if you can see through the scope.